pnotequalnp/hascala/README.md

   x:xs -> x <> mconcat xs

 foo :: Int
-foo = length (fold nestedList) <> fold listOfInts where
+foo = length (mconcat nestedList) <> mconcat listOfInts where
     ?monoid = intMonoid
     ?monoid = listMonoid
     ?foldable = listFoldable
 ```
-This is valid syntactically, but fails to appropriately dispatch the correct `?monoid` to each `fold`
+This is valid syntactically, but fails to appropriately dispatch the correct `?monoid` to each
-based on its type.
-It's a cool idea and fun to learn about, but not useful for actual programming as
+`mconcat` based on its type.
+It's a cool idea and fun to learn about, but not useful for actual
-far as I know.
+programming as far as I know.